 Devin J. Cornell, Ph.D.

-Computational Social Science Researcher & Consultant
+Data and Social Science Research Consultant

 devin@devinjcornell.com